pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"eval-used"+OR+"W0123")

 ### [W0124](#W0124) (confusing-with-statement)<a name="W0124"></a>
-Following "as" with another context manager looks like a tuple.
+Following "as" with another context manager looks like a tuple..

 Emitted when a `with` statement component returns multiple values and uses name binding with `as` only for a part of those values, as in with ctx() as a, b.
 This can be misleading, since it's not clear if the context manager returns a tuple or if the node without a name binding is another context manager.

 **:x: Incorrect code**